uscensusbureau/DAS_2020_DDHCB_Production_Code/README.md

 This software int this repository is divided across multiple sub-directories, including:
-* `configs` contains the specific configuration files used for the production DDHC-A runs, including privacy loss budget (PLB) allocations and the rules for adaptive table generation.
+* `configs` contains the specific configuration files used for the production DDHC-B runs, including privacy loss budget (PLB) allocations and the rules for adaptive table generation.
 These configurations reflect decisions by the Bureau's DSEP (Data Stewardship Executive Policy) committee based on experiments conducted by Census Bureau staff.